 New College of Education Requirement for Graduating Seniors!

-All College of Education students who plan to graduate Spring 2021 must submit a Graduation Exit Interview by April 16th, 2021 in order to graduate.
+All College of Education students who plan to graduate during the Fall 2021 semester must submit a one-page, Graduation Exit Requirement by December 13th, 2021.
 Learn more about the process or contact Laura Costello, our director of data, assessment, and evaluation, with any questions.

 Undergraduate students in the College of Education must apply online to graduate during their final semester of coursework.
 The online Graduation Application is available from the twelfth class day (fourth class day in summer) until the mid-semester deadline.
 The official University mid-semester deadline varies from semester to semester, please consult the current semester’s Academic calendar for an exact date.
 Students whose graduation applications were declined in the previous semester are required to re-apply for graduation.
 Late applications are not accepted.